 - Hard-copy official transcripts received as part of an application for admission must be received in sealed envelopes

 - Transcripts submitted with applications become the property of Queen's University, are subject to verification, are not available for copying and will not be returned to the applicant

 Applicants whose native languages do not include English and who do not meet the exemption criteria listed above will need to earn satisfactory standing in an English Language Proficiency Test as part of the application process, and before final acceptance is granted.
-SGS will prompt applicants to provide information regarding their language skills in the “Languages” section of the online application.
+SGSPA will prompt applicants to provide information regarding their language skills in the “Languages” section of the online application.